 In March of 2005, a woman claimed to have witnessed a woman matching Bradley’s description in a department store’s restroom of Barbados.
 Sketches of the unidentified woman and her three male companions have been created.
 The Barbados woman has not been conclusively identified as Bradley.

 A $250,000 reward is being offered by the family to anyone who provides information leading to the safe return of Amy Lynn Bradley.
-A $50,000 reward is offered for information leading to her verifiable location.
-The FBI is offering a $25,000 reward for information leading to her recovery.
+A $50,000 reward is being offered for information leading to her verifiable location, and the FBI is offering a $25,000 reward for information leading to her recovery.

 Her case remains unsolved.

 Caucasian female born May 12, 1974, who is 5’7″ tall and 120 pounds.
 She has short brown hair, possibly dyed blond, and green eyes.